KiRinHong/miMediation/README.md

 vignette("miMediation", package = "miMediation")
 ```

-Otherwise, it will not build vignettes by default if you install the package from github because they’re time consuming and may require additional packages.
+Otherwise, it will not build vignette by default if you install the package from github because they’re time consuming and may require additional packages (here, require `prettydoc` R package, install it before building vigentte).
 You can force building (take ~7 mins) with:

 ``` r
 devtools::install_github("KiRinHong/miMediation", build_vignettes = TRUE)